MichalSoltysikSOC/ActiveEndpointInspectorSuite/README.md

 <br>

-(1) Start New Scan builds or extends the current baseline
+(1) Start New Scan builds or extends the current baseline.

-(2) Cancel safely pauses long-running scans
+(2) Cancel safely pauses long-running scans.

-(3) Continue Scanning resumes from the exact previous position
+(3) Continue Scanning resumes from the exact previous position.

-(4) Skip mode switches scanning to newly introduced artifacts only
+(4) Skip mode switches scanning to newly introduced artifacts only.

-(5) Save Results exports findings to CSV for reporting and analysis
+(5) Save Results exports findings to CSV for reporting and analysis.

 <br>